 The Christie NHS Foundation Trust

 The Christie specialises in cancer treatment, research and education, and is the largest cancer centre in Europe.
-As well as treating 40,000 patients a year from across the UK, its experts have been pioneering cancer research breakthroughs for more than 100 years.
+As well as treating 13,000 new patients every year from across the UK, its experts have been pioneering cancer research breakthroughs for more than 100 years.
 The Christie serves a population of 3.2 million people across Greater Manchester and Cheshire, while 26% of its patients are referred from across the UK.
 Based in Manchester with radiotherapy centres in Oldham and Salford, The Christie is known for many world-firsts, which have impacted cancer treatment on a global scale.
-As well as housing the largest early phase clinical trials unit in the world, it became the first UK centre to be officially accredited as a comprehensive cancer centre.
 The Christie also has its own School of Oncology – the first of its kind– enhancing the education and knowledge of healthcare professionals across the country.